 On August 28, 2020, California passed a broad law prohibiting the sale of most flavored tobacco products.
 For more on the law, known by its bill number SB-793, see our companion blog post.
 Three days later, on August 31, a proposed referendum was submitted to the Attorney General of California.
-If this referendum qualifies for the ballot, SB-793 will be suspended until the referendum vote in the 2022 general election.
-This blog post describes the process going forward for the proposed referendum.
+On January 22, 2021, the referendum qualified for the ballot, putting SB-793 on hold until the 2022 general election referendum vote.
+This blog post describes the referendum process to date and next steps.

 In October, the tobacco industry also brought a lawsuit against the law, raising federal preemption claims.
 See our case summary for more information on the lawsuit.